 6.1 Courses That Focus on Personal, Practical, or Applied Aspects

-Content taught in courses applicable to IGETC shall be presented from a theoretical point of view and focus on the core concepts and methods of the discipline.
+Content taught in courses applicable to IGETC shall be presented from a theoretical point of view and focus on the core concepts and research methods of the discipline.
 Courses such as Everyday Legal Problems, Beginning Drawing, News Writing, Physical Education, College Success, Library Science or Child Development: Implications for Child Guidance are examples of courses that focus on personal, practical, or applied aspects and therefore do not meet the IGETC criteria.

 6.2 Introductory Courses to Professional Programs